-Update: On 27 September 2020, Swiss voters agreed by referendum to adopt the new law introducing a paternity leave entitlement of 10 working days of government-paid leave.
-The new law is expected to enter into effect on 1 January 2021.
+Update: The law introducing a paternity leave entitlement of 10 working days of government-paid leave came into force on 1 January 2021.

 On 27 September 2019, the Swiss parliament passed a new law introducing a paternity leave entitlement of 10 working days of government-paid leave.